Thank you for joining our mobile tour cohort!

 Meeting Location

-Mobile tours will likely meet at the same place (TBD as we finalize venues).
+Most mobile tours will depart from Hop Pharm.
+You can check where your tour leaves from in our schedule here.
 With multiple tours gathering at the same time, this may be busy, so we recommend arriving early to meet your usher, test your equipment, and start gathering with your attendees.

 The People